chess-tea/butter/README.md

 # `butter`

-This is a Reason library.
+This is a set of tools to complement [`chess-tea/bread`](https://github.com/chess-tea/bread).
+The tools here are more "quick-and-dirty" things for my own use.
+As they become more production ready they will get promoted to `chess-tea/bread`.

 ## Install `esy`